ChengCPU/visa-map/README.md

 # Contribute

-## public/visapolicy.json
+## public/visaPolicy.json

-Visa-map uses a .json file to fetch the corresponding visa policy information for each country.
+Visa-map uses the public/visaPolicy.json file to fetch the corresponding visa policy information for each country.

 ![screenshot](./public/screenshot.png)